Carbon Fiber Repair

 Your foundation walls hold up the whole house, so make sure they are as strong as they can be.
-If the foundation walls are bowed or are leaning, there are several things that could have caused it.
+If the foundation walls are bowed or are leaning, several things could have caused it.
 Poor construction is a leading cause, but it can also be related to the age of the building or hydrostatic pressure building behind the wall.
 Oversaturated soil can apply a great amount of pressure on the foundation walls, causing them to weaken and move out of place.

 Carbon Fiber Repair to the Rescue

 Fortunately, if a foundation wall is leaning or bowing, you won’t have to replace the wall.
 Rapid Foundation Repair offers Rhino carbon fiber repair.
 The carbon fiber strips are attached to the top of the wall with a bracket and secured to the floor with a carbon fiber pin.
 The carbon fiber strip can be attached to either poured or block concrete walls.
 The carbon fiber allows a more even distribution of the pressure from the soil.
 To learn more about the various benefits of carbon fiber, read our latest blog.

 This method prevents the walls from bowing further and will also repair foundation cracks.
 Carbon fiber wall supports are easy to install and are less expensive than other repair options.
 When completed, your foundation wall will have a smooth finish that can be painted over, hiding the repair completely.